-Rather than to rely on a single measure, it is commonly accepted that the protection of an automated industrial facility requires the implementation of complementary cybersecurity measures, each of them providing a layer of defense.
-If an attacker were able to overcome the first layer, the attacker would then have to overcome the second layer, and then the next layer, and so on before being able to reach the final target.
+Rather than to rely on a single measure, it is commonly accepted that the protection of an IACS requires the implementation of complementary security measures, each of them providing a layer of defense.
+If an attacker would be able to overcome the first layer, it would then have to overcome the second layer, and then the next layer, and so on before being able to reach the final target.
 This strategy is commonly called "defense in depth".
-The standard IEC 62443 addresses all parts of the strategy involving all involved actors.
+The standard IEC 62443 addresses all parts of this strategy, which is involving the various roles described in clause 3.

-The first defense layers result from the practice of OSM by the asset owner and are addressed in IEC 62443-2-1 [6].
+The first defense layers result from the practice of organizational security measures by the asset owner and are addressed in requirements of IEC 62443-2-1 [6].
 Examples of such measures are security awareness, education, and training of personnel, physical entry controls of rooms, definition and continuous review of roles, privileges and responsibilities of the users of the automation solution, and the implementation of a business continuity plan in case of incident.
-The asset owner also has the responsibility to ensure the roll-out of security patches under consideration of the operational conditions of the industrial facility, see IEC 62443-2-3 [8] on the patch management process.
+The asset owner also has the responsibility to ensure the roll-out of security patches under consideration of the operational conditions of the operating facility, see IEC 62443-2-3 [8] on the patch management process.

-Further layers of the defense in depth strategy are created by the SLM.
-Examples are the segmentation of the network in zones, protection with firewalls, access control with identification and authentication mechanisms, and restriction of the actions of the users to the minimum needed for their function.
-This is the responsibility of the integration service provider and is covered by IEC 62443-3-2 [11] and 3-3 [12].
+Further layers of the defense in depth strategy are created by the technical security measures.
+Examples are the segmentation of the network in zones, protection with firewalls, access control with identification and authentication means, and the restriction of the users to the minimum needed for their function.
+This is mainly the responsibility of the integration service provider which will find requirements to its capabilities in IEC 62443-2-4 [9], requirements to process steps for the design of the automation solution in IEC 62443-3-2 [11] and system security requirements in IEC 62443-3-3 [12].
 The policies and procedures of the integration service provider should avoid generating new vulnerabilities.
-For example, temporary accounts used during the design and implementation phases should be deleted, the newest security patch and virus pattern should be installed before starting operation, and the password complexity should match the required protection in accordance with the password policy of the asset owner.
-IEC 62443-2-4 [9] is the relevant document for these issues.
+For example, temporary accounts used during the design and implementation phases should be deleted, the newest security patch and virus pattern should be installed before starting operation, and the password complexity should match the desired protection in accordance with the password policy of the asset owner.
+IEC 62443-2-4 [9] addresses these issues.

-The inner layers are provided by deploying inherent security capabilities of components and systems used in the automation solution.
-They are developed by the product supplier and are addressed by the parts IEC 62443-3-3 [12] and 4-2 [14].
-Typical security functions include protection against malware by virus scanners or whitelisting technologies, signed software download, and hardening or time delay mechanisms to protect against password guessing.
-Security vulnerabilities can be caused weak implementations in the products.
-A stringent development process as addressed by the part IEC 62443-4-1 [13] should be implemented to reduce the probability of occurrence of such vulnerabilities.
+The inner layers are provided by deploying inherent security capabilities in components and systems used in the automation solution.
+They are developed by the product supplier which will find technical security requirements in the parts IEC 62443-3-3 [12] and 4-2 [14].
+Typical security functions include protection against malware by virus scanners or whitelisting technologies, signed software download, and mechanisms to protect against password guessing.
+Security vulnerabilities can be caused software weaknesses in the products.
+The product suppliers should practice a stringent development process, as addressed by the requirements of part IEC 62443-4-1 [13], which includes to provide updates and patches during commercialization of the products.